All you need to know about date/time in R and SAS

 tonumeric

 .
-For example, if we want to convert adifftime
+For example, to convert adifftime

 .